Name: Matthew Trochim

 My name is Matthew Trochim, and at the time of writing I’m an undergrad senior at NJIT studying history.
-I’ve been born and raised in the town of Stewartsville, NJ, located in western Warren County.
+I was born and raised in the town of Stewartsville, NJ, located in western Warren County.
 As for why I find myself attracted to this site, well, I’ve been living in it my entire life and I didn’t know it, so needless to say I felt a personal connection to the topic.
 It makes me wonder how many of my neighbors and friends have had no knowledge of the contamination under their feet and it makes me want to spread the word and to encourage people living outside my community to become aware of any current or potential future environmental problems around them.

 Project Site Description: